mikeizbicki/ucr-cs100/tutorials/strtok/README.md

 ####One Small Step for String (Parsing once)

   The example above does not make it clear exactly how `strtok` is used.
 Looking at how the function is set up may show some clues.
-Accesseing the man page for `strtok` shows the function is set up like this.
+Accessing the man page for `strtok` shows the function is set up like this.
   ```
   #include <string.h>
   char *strtok(char *str, const char *delim);